-If you decide to rent it out, you might want to get some help of property managers.
+If you decide to rent it out, you might want to get some help from property managers.
 Something might break and you as a landlord are responsible for the replacement.
 Or the tenants move out earlier than expected and you need to find new ones.
 It would be so hard to organize that from the other end of the world.
 So make sure someone takes care of it.

 If you rent a place at the moment, you only need to check your tenancy agreement for the period of notice.
 Also, plan a budget for things like end of lease cleaning or small repairs.
 You don’t want to spend a couple of hundred dollars of your travel budget even before you have started your trip.

 A “normal” life seems to be full of obligations: gym memberships, insurances, phone and internet plans, Netflix, magazines or newspaper subscriptions etc. Before you start a nomad life, go through your bank account statements and check what you have to cancel and if there are notice periods, too.